Our Guiding Principles

 Reopening Guidelines—Know Before You Go

-SMoCA is instituting several policies and procedures to help ensure your safety, as well as ours.
+SMoCA is instituting a number of policies and procedures to help ensure your safety, as well as ours.
 Here are our new procedures:

 - Timed admission tickets are required to ensure physical distancing guidelines.

-- Face coverings* are always required for staff, artists, docents, and visitors (3 and older). *Disposable face masks and gloves are available upon request and free of charge.
+- Face masks (worn over mouth and nose) are always required for staff and visitors (3 and older).
+Disposable face masks and gloves are available upon request and free of charge.

 - Social distancing is always required.
 Keep at least 6 feet between yourself (and your group) and other Museum visitors.